nikitrian/Reduced-space_Bayesian_Optimization/README.md

 ## Global Sensitivity Analysis (GSA)

 GSA is performed using the [SobolGSA software](https://www.imperial.ac.uk/process-systems-engineering/research/free-software/sobolgsa-software/).
-The relevant code for integrating GSA with the optimization framework is also included.
+The relevant code for GSA is also included.

 ## Citation
 If you use this code in your work, please cite our paper: